Introduction to Literature - Poetry

 Grading options: A-F (default), P-NP, audit

 Enhances enjoyment of poetry, increases understanding of poetic elements, conventions and forms, and encourages exploration of the diversity of human experience.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Engage, through poetic texts, diverse points of view and diverse historical, cultural, and literary contexts.